10 Hidden Treasures in South Africa

 Akasha Mountain Retreat

 Located just over two hours from Cape Town on the N2, Akasha Mountain Retreat offers guests more than just relaxation.
 This gem is described as “an ideal off-grid location in which to disconnect from digital and reconnect with nature”.
-Akasha Mountain Retreat is a Cape Maroc-style house up in the Langeberg Mountains, which allow for spectacular views over mountaintops and rolling green hills, as well as the secluded Duiwenshoks Dam.
+Akasha Mountain Retreat is a Cape Maroc-style house up in the Langeberg Mountains, which allow for spectacular views over mountaintops and rolling green hills, as well as the secluded Duiwenhoks Dam.
 This is the perfect place to sit back and relax with a drink in your hand, or to lie in the hammock reading a book.
 Of course, in an area this picturesque there are various activities to enjoy.
-Guests of Akasha Mountain Retreat can engage in activities such as hikes, horseback riding, mountain biking, fishing in the farm dam (ideal for the kids), stargazing, making some music and rbrm meditation.
-For those who are eager to get in touch with their creative side, there are beginners’ lessons in music, song writing, art as well as photography.
+Guests of Akasha Mountain Retreat can engage in activities such as hikes, horseback riding, mountain biking and fishing.
+For those who are eager to get in touch with their creative side, there are beginners’ lessons in music, songwriting, art as well as photography.
 Akasha Mountain Retreat is fully equipped for self-catering, but to ensure that guests have ample time to relax there is also a chef on hand.
 Thus, it is the ideal destination to escape the city life and marvel at South Africa’s natural beauty.

 3